 ISN’T HAVING SOMETHING BETTER THAN NOTHING?

-At a total cost of nearly $70 billion (a figure likely to increase), the Ground-based Midcourse Defense (GMD) program has a failing test record.
+At a total cost of nearly $53 billion (and plans to spend approximately $10 billion more over the next five years), the Ground-based Midcourse Defense (GMD) program has a failing test record.
 In a real-world scenario, the system cannot be relied upon to protect the United States from even an extremely limited attack.
 In this case — a nuclear attack against the homeland — deploying a failing system to attempt to thwart the attack makes little, if any, difference to not having any system at all.

 Lawmakers have an obligation to undertake a rigorous cost-benefit analysis of complex military programs.
 Unfortunately, such an analysis has not been thoroughly conducted related to GMD.
 Every dollar spent expanding GMD, without first proving that the system works, is a dollar not spent on other, effective security and diplomatic programs that have been proven to enhance U.S. national security.